Seven Samurai: Plot

-When the bandits finally arrive, they are confounded by the new fortifications, which include a moat and high wooden fences.
-They burn the village's outlying houses, including Gisaku's mill.
+While the village is in mourning, the bandits arrive and burn the village's outlying houses, including Gisaku's mill.
 Gisaku's family tries to save him when he refuses to abandon it, but all perish except a baby rescued by Kikuchiyo.
-The bandits then besiege the village, but many are killed as the defenders thwart every attack.
+The village is besieged; many are killed while the defenders thwart the attacks.
 The bandits possess three matchlock muskets.
-Kyūzō ventures out alone and captures one; an envious Kikuchiyo abandons his squad to bring back another.
-However, Kikuchiyo's absence allows a handful of bandits to infiltrate his post and kill several farmers, and Gorobei is slain defending his position.
-That night, Kambei predicts that the bandits will make one final assault due to their dwindling numbers.
+Kyūzō captures one; an envious Kikuchiyo abandons his squad to bring back another.
+However, Kikuchiyo's absence allows a handful of bandits to infiltrate his post and kill several peasants.
+Following gunfire, Gorobei is found dead.
+That night, Kambei predicts that the bandits will make one final assault.

-Meanwhile, Katsushirō and Shino's relationship is discovered by her father, who is enraged that her virginity has been taken and beats her.
-Kambei and the villagers intervene; Shichirōji reasons that such behavior is normal before battle and that the couple should be forgiven.

-The next morning, the defenders allow the remaining bandits to enter the village and ambush them.
-As the battle nears its end, the bandit chief hides in the women's hut and shoots and kills Kyūzō with his musket.
+Meanwhile, Manzō sees Katsushirō and Shino emerging together from a hut.
+He beats her when he finds out that his daughter's virginity has been taken.
+Kambei and the villagers intervene and attempt to persuade him that the couple should be forgiven.
+The next morning, during heavy rainfall, the defenders allow the remaining bandits to enter the village and ambush them.
+As the battle nears its end, the bandit chief kills Kyūzō with his musket.
 An enraged Kikuchiyo charges in and is shot as well, but kills the chief before dying.
-The remaining outlaws are slain.

-Afterward, Kambei, Katsushirō and Shichirōji stand in front of the funeral mounds of their comrades, watching the joyful villagers sing while planting their crops.
-Katsushirō and Shino meet one last time, but Shino walks past him to join in the planting while Katsushirō despondently watches her.
-Kambei declares to Shichirōji that it is another pyrrhic victory for the samurai: "The victory belongs to those peasants.
-Not to us."
+The remaining bandits are slain.
+Afterward, Kambei, Katsushirō and Shichirōji stand in front of the funeral mounds of their comrades, watching the villagers sing while planting their crops.
+Katsushirō and Shino encounter each other, but Shino walks past him to join the others while Katsushirō watches her.
+Kambei declares to Shichirōji that it is a Pyrrhic victory for the samurai and that the real victors are the peasants.